dita-deb/ActiveBreaks/Final Draft Project Implementation/Additional/README.md

 # Additonal Files Note

-## These additional files show a very rudimentary version of the alarm system.
-'0Reset.ino' file works.
-The integration to the python script in the works.
+These additional files show a very rudimentary version of the alarm system.
+'ActiveBreaks_reset_timer.ino' file works.The integration to the Python script is in the works.